 Onsite mentor training is specifically designed for volunteers who wish to assist schools in preparing for initial accreditation.
 The training provides an overview of mentor responsibilities, as well as information related to the interaction with the applicant school.
-Areas of focus include a review of the scope of accreditation, the development and implementation stages of the standards alignment plan, and responses to the recommendations that may be provided by the accreditation committees.
-This training is often offered in conjunction with other AACSB events and is especially useful for associate deans of AACSB-accredited schools interested in volunteering for AACSB.
+Areas of focus include a review of the scope of accreditation, the development and implementation stages of the self evaluation report, and responses to the recommendations that may be provided by the accreditation committees.
+This training is often offered in conjunction with the Associate Deans Conference.

-Upcoming Mentor Onsite Training
+Volunteer Onsite Training

 “AACSB’s online volunteer training was instrumental in preparing me for being a member of a visiting team.
 Having just been through a maintenance visit myself, it was very beneficial to gain a more macro view of what it means to be accredited.
 The online training gave me a greater understanding of the standards and what it means to have a quality business education.
 Many of the questions that arose in my mind were answered by the training series.
 The ease of use also contributed to a very valuable learning experience.”

-L. Wayne Plumly, Jr.
+– L. Wayne Plumly, Jr.